smafira-bf3r/smafira-st/index.md

 ## Release of the annotations

-All annotations will be made available for the public under an appropriate licence for open data purposes.
+All annotations will be made available for the public under an appropriate licence for open data purposes, e.g., [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
 The annotation will be identified according to their respective team.

 ## Evaluation